 \section{Results}

-In this section, we investigate the Parrondo's paradox for the SIS dynamics over periodic switching networks.
+In this section, we investigate the Parrondo paradox for the SIS dynamics over periodic switching networks.
 Specifically, epidemics on a temporal network can be sub-critical (i.e., the number of infectious nodes exponentially decays over time) over periods even if the SIS dynamics at any point of time is super-critical (i.e., the number of infectious nodes exponentially grows over time if the momentary static network is used forever).
-In section \ref{sec:par}, we showcase the Parrondo's paradox on a two-node periodic switching network.
+In section \ref{sec:par}, we showcase the Parrondo paradox on a two-node periodic switching network.
 Section \ref{sec:interaction} shows the relationship between the amount of interaction and epidemic spreading.
-Section \ref{sec:generality_paradox} illustrates the generality of the Parrondo's paradox.
-We show relationships between the Parrondo's paradox and anti-phase oscillation in section \ref{sec:decomposition}.
-Section \ref{sec:perturbation} presents the perturbation theory for the largest Floquet exponent.
+Section \ref{sec:generality_paradox} illustrates the generality of the Parrondo paradox.
+We show relationships between the Parrondo paradox and anti-phase oscillation in section \ref{sec:decomposition}.
+Section \ref{sec:perturbation} presents a perturbation theory for the largest Floquet exponent.